-In its most archaic and sacred symbolism, in the context of an inititory ritual of reincarnation, the spear was a representation of the umbilical cord: I will try to unveil this image through a brief examination of three episodes selected from the Arthurian cycle, the Celtic mythology and the Norse mythology.
+In its most sacred symbolic function and in the context of an archaic inititory ritual of reincarnation, the spear represented the symbolic umbilical cord that inextricably binds us to the totality of our previous incarnations during the eternal circularity of existence: I will try to unveil this fundamental symbolism through a brief examination of three episodes selected from the Arthurian cycle, the Celtic mythology and the Norse mythology.

 In the Arthurian cycle the Bleeding Lance is a sacred object that bleeds from its tip and that can give rise to a flow of blood, just like the Lúin of Celtchar, an enchanted spear described in the Mabinogion: it is the nourishment in form of blood that from the placenta (i.e. the Grail, with its life-giving liquid nourishment, and the Cauldron of the Dagda, full of blood in which the Lúin of Celtchar must be immersed in order for it to cool down and become safe to handle) arrives to the fetus, passing through the umbilical cord.
 The Fisher King feeds on the blood of the Bleeding Lance in order to heal from his mysterious infirmity, i.e. in order to be reborn, the Fisher King being no other than the divine ancestor that will reincarnate in the child who performs the initiation ritual.

 The Bleeding Lance: